mcu-tools/mcuboot/README-zephyr.rst

 There is a ``build_boot.sh`` script at the top level that can make building a bit easier.
 It assumes that the mcuboot tree is next to, at the same level, as the zephyr source tree.
 It takes a single argument, which is the target to build.
-This must match one of the targets in ``boot/zephyr/targets`` to be a supported board.
-Additionally, the Zephyr Device Tree board definition in ``dts/<arch>/<board>.dts``  must contain the flash partitions description.
+This must be a Zephyr board which supports mcuboot.

+To support mcuboot, a Zephyr board needs to provide data about the flash driver and image layout.
+This is centralized in boot/zephyr/include/target.h.
+Depending on the board, this information may come from board-specfic headers, Device Tree, or be configured by mcuboot on a per-SoC family basis.

 Once this is finished building, the bootloader should reside in ``outdir/targname/zephyr.[bin|hex]``.
 Use the flashing tools you have to